 Being in front of the camera makes many of us feel uncomfortable.
-We compare our awkward selfies to the magazine spreads when we’ve never even thought of what our “best angles” are.
+We compare our awkward selfies to the magazine spreads when we’ve never even once considered what our “best angles” could be.
 We tense up and start sweating and the pressure builds to Make.
 It.
 Count.

-The truth is, if you’re the face of your brand, you’re going to need some stellar portraits which means you will need to face the camera.
+The truth is, if you’re the face of your brand, you’re going to need some stellar portraits.
+This means you will need to face the camera.

 And I’ll be the first and last one to tell you that you can do it and have fun during the process!
 Here’s how.

-I think preparation goes a long way and the right team will help you kick back and relax instead of tense up.
+Preparation goes a long way and the right team will help you kick back and relax.

 - Design the message YOU want.
 Images communicate your brand.
 Write down your mission for this photoshoot and share it with your website designer, your photographer, your hair stylist in advance.
 This will inform every decision they make to help ensure your satisfaction with the outcome.